nadjazaric/curriculum-hometask/README.md

 **Hints**:

-- You can find the currently selected element with `document.querySelector('.selected')`
+- You can manipulate the style of an element with document.querySelector('').style property of DOM
-- You can use `element.classList.remove('selected')` and `element.classList.add('selected')` to add and remove the class
+- Use strftime("%Y-%m-%d") metod to format the date
-- You can add an listener for click events to an element with `element.addEventListener('click', () => { console.log('clicked')})`
+- Requested data are sent with POST method, so make sure you check  if request.method == "POST"

-JavaScript is new and tricky!
-Feel free to ask for help with this part of the project.
+- Use Flask flash() method to show the spam warning. (https://rb.gy/zxfrov)

 ## Expected Results